RaulD32/RaulD32/README.md

 ---

-**About me:**

-I’m a software developer with experience in creating web applications using technologies like React, Vue, .NET, and Laravel.
-I specialize in building efficient, system-oriented solutions with a focus on optimization and continuous improvement.
-I am a proactive person, problem-solver, always looking for opportunities to learn and apply creative approaches to maximize performance and software quality.

-🎓 **I'm a Software Development student from Mexico**, passionate about building efficient, scalable, and system-oriented applications.
+🎓 **I'm a Software Engineer from Mexico**, passionate about building efficient, scalable, and system-oriented applications.

 💻 **Technologies I work with:**